 Pundits and academic types have said for decades the "American's have a love affair with the automobile" because we devote so much time and resources to these four-wheeled transportation devices.
 But over and above that, there are those of us who feel actual affection for our own personal vehicles, much as if they were a mechanical pet or a trusted friend.
 It makes sense when you think about it, because like a pet your car is there to help you out without judging or asking questions when you need to make a late-night fast food run.
 Like a friend, when you need to get somewhere the car is always ready to go, without explanation or justifications.

-If you really love your car, here are a few ideas for how to show the love on Valentine's Day.
+If you really love your car, here are a few ideas for how to show the love as Winter turns to Spring.

 Get a Full Detailing

 Even if you don't live in an area where it snows a lot, or they heavily salt the roads, winter can be hell on a car.
 It tends to be cold and wet, so mud and dirt get underneath and stuck in the wheel wells.
 Unlike in the summer, most people don't wash their cars in winter either, because they don't want to be spraying the hose when the thermometer is stuck in the lower reaches of its range.
 But, besides looking good, washing the accumulated winter road grime off will do wonders for the longevity of your favorite motor vehicle.

 The inside of the car can take a lot of wear and tear in the winter too.
 Everyone drives around with all the windows closed, leading to a hazy buildup you won't even notice is there until you wipe it off.
 The floor tends to collect dirt, sand, and trash in the winter too, from your dirty shoes, and an accumulation of hot coffee cups and dirty Kleenex.